Pdzoc/SKOC/README.md

 :uk:
 S.K.O.C stands for Schron Kierowania Obroną Cywilną (Shelter of Managing Civil Defence) - it is object from the Cold War, located in Przemyśl (Podkarpackie Voivodeship).
 Since 2016 we have museum here thanks to Przemyśl Association of Historic Reconstruction X D.O.K.
 Since my visit in autumn 2016 I helped advertise this place to the end of 2019.
 In April 2017 I became an editor of FB fanpage.
+This page is a container of my works and summary of my cooperation.
+You find here who was the founder of the museum, what was the "mission" of this place and what was the importance of the shelter in our town.

 As a volunteer:
 * I created my own fanpage "Wydział Wywiadu"